20SattEv/ParticleSystem/README.md

 1. sign up for our CSA class on EdPuzzle by going to this link: https://edpuzzle.com/join/barijti
 1. watch the 4.1 video and answer the embedded questions directly on the website as you watch the video.
-1. copy the starter code from [here]() into Processing
+1. copy the starter code from [here](https://raw.githubusercontent.com/woodstockcs/ArrayLists/master/ParticleSystem.pde) into Processing
 1. update the starter code in the same way that Shiffman updated his code in the video you just watched.

-use starter code

-1. Add a lifespan member variable to the class and assign 255 as its initial value.
+   * Add a `lifespan` member variable to the class and assign 255 as its initial value.
-2. Decrement it in the 'update' function.
+   * Decrement it in the `update` function.
-3. Then use that lifespan variable in the same places Shiffman used it:  -- use it as the alpha value of the fill and the stroke for the display of your object (read the documentation for fill() if needed), and create a new isDead() function which returns a boolean based on whether the lifespan has dropped below 0.
+   * Then use that lifespan variable in the same places Shiffman used it:  -- use it as the alpha value of the fill and the stroke for the display of your object (read the documentation for fill() if needed), and create a new isDead() function which returns a boolean based on whether the lifespan has dropped below 0.
-Then make the screen turn red when the Particle has died.
+   * Then make the screen turn red when the Particle has died.
-You know you're done when you have a sketch that runs kind of like Shiffman's: one Particle object moving on the screen and it fades away.
+   * You know you're done when you have a sketch that runs kind of like Shiffman's: one Particle object moving on the screen and it fades away.
-Not sure how to do all this?
-Rewind this video and follow along.
-Or if you're having trouble rewinding, you can watch it on youtube here.
+   * Not sure how to do all this?
+Rewind the video and follow along.
 Still having trouble?
 Ask a classmate for support.
-Which class that you're written are you updating as described above?

-note that the Shiffman uses PVector but your starter code doesn't.
-It's a small difference worth mentioning, but it doesn't change anything about how your program works.
+   * (Note that the Shiffman uses PVector but your starter code doesn't.
+It's a small difference worth mentioning, but it doesn't change anything about how your program works.)

-watch 4.2
-- includes enhanced for loop
+1. watch the 4.2 video and answer the embedded questions directly on the website as you watch the video.

-Now update your ParticleSystem sketch in the same way Shiffman updated his sketch in the video you just watched.
-Your code should use an ArrayList to display 10 Particle objects flying and fading away.
-If you feel stuck, look at the code on the screen in the video.
+1. Now update your ParticleSystem sketch in the same way Shiffman updated his sketch in the video you just watched.
+   * Your code should use an ArrayList to display 10 Particle objects flying and fading away.
+   * If you feel stuck, look at the code on the screen in the video.

-After that, one more step: we'll make a small update which will show an infinite display of Particle objects.
+   * Then after that, one more step: we'll make a small update which will show an infinite display of Particle objects.
 To do this:
-1. in the setup() function, delete the for loop and the particles.add(...) function
+     * FIRST in the setup() function, delete the for loop and the particles.add(...) function,
-2. in the draw() function before the enhanced for loop, add this one line:  particles.add(new Particle());
+     * THEN in the draw() function before the enhanced for loop, add this one line:  particles.add(new Particle());

-watch 4.3
-- includes backwards looping
+1. watch the 4.3 video and answer the embedded questions directly on the website as you watch the video.

-Now update your ParticleSystem sketch again in the same way Shiffman updated his in the video.
-Your code should use is isDead() method and a loop that runs backwards (ie. it uses i-- instead of i++) to remove elements from the ArrayList when they are no longer needed.
+1. Now update your ParticleSystem sketch again in the same way Shiffman updated his in the video.
+   * Your code should use is isDead() method and a loop that runs backwards (ie. it uses i-- instead of i++) to remove elements from the ArrayList when they are no longer needed.

-watch 4.4

-timestamp
-question
-expected answer
-2:22
-What do we want in setup() and draw() now? just a reference to the particle system
-2:53
-What is the thing we're missing, that we haven't done yet in these examples? a ParticleSystem class
-3:27
-What is the main piece of data in the ParticleSystem class? an ArrayList of Particles
-3:43
-Describe the relationship between the ParticleSystem class and the Particle class. we have a class that describes a singular entity, and we have a class that describes a list of those singular entities.
-4:24
-What is the difference between the methods of the ParticleSystem class and the methods of the Particle class?
-The methods of the ParticleSystem class deal with all the Particles, and the methods of the Particle class deal with individual particles.
-5:15
-todo: follow along in your code from 5:15

-7:47
-OK, you should have runnable code that looks like this now.
-We're going to stop watch this video here.
-But Shiffman is about to go on to give some rough hints about how you might create new ParticleSystems wherever you click the mouse.
-OPTIONALLY, if you're interested implement this in your code after watching the rest of the tutorial here.

-end at 7:50

-optional: watch the rest of the video (link here) and implement the update he discusses which would create new ParticleSystems wherever you click the mouse on the canvas.

-quizlet:
-- data structure
-- alpha
-- primitive
+1. watch the 4.4 video and answer the embedded questions directly on the website as you watch the video.
+   * Note in this video one of the questions asks you to open up your code and make updates in your code directly along with Daniel Shiffman.
+1. After the updates you made in that last video, you should have a functioning sketch with a simple setup() and draw() functions just like Shiffman has in his final sketch, and you should have a ParticleSystem class and a Particle class.